prezet/prezet-web/storage/prezet/content/customize/frontmatter.md

 image: /prezet/img/ogimages/customize-frontmatter.webp
 ---

 Prezet makes it easy to customize the frontmatter of your markdown files.
-To learn more about how Prezet uses frontmatter data, see this article: [Frontmatter Data](content/frontmatter).
+To learn more about how Prezet uses frontmatter data, see this article: [Frontmatter Data](/features/frontmatter).

 This guide will walk you through the process of extending the package's default `FrontmatterData` class and updating `config/prezet.php` to use your custom class.

 ## The Default FrontmatterData Class

 Out of the box, Prezet uses the bundled `FrontmatterData` class to define and validate the structure of your frontmatter.
+You can find the contents of the default class here: [FrontmatterData.php](https://github.com/benbjurstrom/prezet/blob/main/src/Data/FrontmatterData.php).

 For type safety, this class makes use of the [laravel-validated-dto](https://wendell-adriel.gitbook.io/laravel-validated-dto) package.
-You can find the contents of the default class here: [FrontmatterData.php](https://github.com/benbjurstrom/prezet/blob/main/src/Data/FrontmatterData.php)
+For more advanced customization options, you may want to refer to the package's documentation.

+## Customizing the FrontmatterData Class

+Customizing front matter allows you to tailor your blog's metadata to your specific needs.
+You can add fields for author information, custom taxonomies, or any content-specific data beyond Prezet's defaults by following the steps below.

-## Create a Custom FrontmatterData Class
+### 1. Create a Custom FrontmatterData Class

 Create a new class that extends the default `FrontmatterData` class and add it to your application, for example: `app/Data/CustomFrontmatterData.php`: